Hacking as a Hobby #2 (Hacker's Computing)

 It's fun Easy and well explained!

-Ability and acumen to discover web application vulnerabilities based on OWASP Top 10.
+Ability and intuition for discovering web application vulnerabilities based on the OWASP Top 10.

-※ "Hacking as a Hobby" content only focuses on legal hacking to contribute to a safe information security ecosystem.
+※ The "Hacking as a Hobby" content aims only for legal hacking to contribute to a safe information security ecosystem.

-< To view the course content in book form: Paper book/e-book (link) >
+< To view the course content as a book: Paperback/E-book (Link) >

-Here, we'll master WebGoat, a classic web hacking wargame .
-Based on fully translated Korean materials, we'll follow every lesson from start to finish and practice the challenges.
+Here, we will master WebGoat, the classic wargame of web hacking.
+Based on fully translated Korean materials, we will follow every lesson from start to finish and practice the challenges.

-They will be exposed to the hidden parts of the web browser.
-They will intercept and modify data transmissions, requesting special information from servers.
-They will even access private pages that are inaccessible to the general public.
-They will extract personal information stored in databases as if it were a given .
-They will even use websites to deceive other users .
+You will encounter the parts hidden beneath the areas visible through a web browser.
+We will intercept and manipulate communication data and request somewhat special information from the server.
+We will also access private pages that are inaccessible to ordinary users.
+We will extract other people's personal information stored in the database as if it were a matter of course.
+We will even try to deceive other users through the website.

-This course will teach you how to discover and mitigate various web-related security vulnerabilities .
-Specifically, it covers theory and practice on vulnerabilities related to SQLI, XXE, authentication bypass, JWT, XSS, IDOR, access control, deserialization, CSRF, vulnerable components, password reset, and HTML tampering.
+Through this, you will learn how to discover and remediate various web-related security vulnerabilities.
+More specifically, it includes theory and practice on vulnerabilities related to SQLI, XXE, Authentication Bypass, JWT, XSS, IDOR, Access Control, Deserialization, CSRF, Vulnerable Components, Password Reset, and HTML Tampering.

-To reduce any additional hassle, we'll help you set up a practice environment and provide all the tools and data you need to solve the challenge.
+To reduce any inconvenience, we will set up the practice environment together, and all tools and data required to solve the challenges will be provided.

-[Q2] I didn't take "Hacking as a Hobby #1-2."
-Is it okay to start with this course?
+[Q2] I haven't taken "Hacking as a Hobby #1~2".
+Is it okay to start with this one?

-[Ans] A website developed by a novice developer unfamiliar with security may seem like a toy.
-However, please note that this isn't the entirety of web hacking.
-It's about demonstrating a few skills based on key vulnerabilities .
-Now, you're finally ready to take action.
+[Ans] A website developed by a novice developer who doesn't know security might look like a toy to you.
+However, please note that the content covered here is not the entirety of web hacking.
+It is at a level where you can utilize several skills based on major vulnerabilities.
+Now, you will finally be able to do something on your own.

 Who is this course right for?

-For those who want to complete all the content of Wargame WebGoat.
+Those who want to complete all the content of the WebGoat wargame.

-Anyone who wants to learn hacking little by little as an academic hobby.
+Those who want to learn hacking little by little as an academic hobby.

-Anyone who wants to participate in domestic/international hacking competitions in the future.
+Those who wish to participate in domestic or international hacking competitions in the future.

 Students in related departments who need to supplement their major knowledge.

-Those who wish to pursue a career in information security.
+Those who are aspiring to a career in information security.

 Need to know before starting?